Invalid Traffic (IVT) in 2026: Why 40% of the Internet is Killing Your Ad Performance

 Protection against IVT requires a proactive approach, as manual controls are ineffective with such large volumes of data.

 Use Advanced Detection Tools: Manual analysis cannot compete with AI.
 You should use ad fraud detection software such as ClickSambo to detect anomalies in real time.
-Integrating ad fraud detection software is the only way to effectively protect campaigns and maximize ROI.
+Integrating fraud detection is the only way to effectively protect campaigns and maximize ROI.